Information for Students

 What’s unique about the Mediation Clinic?

-In the Mediation Clinic, students serve as neutral third party facilitators rather than client advocates.
-This neutral role gives students insight into both perspectives in a conflict, and an appreciation for how individuals can resolve problems themselves, rather than asking a third party to decide for them.
-Instead of advocating, students listen.
-Rather than controlling, students learn to give up control.
+In the Mediation Clinic, students learn to be mediators.
+They serve as neutral third party facilitators rather than client advocates, arbitrators or judges.
+This neutral role gives students insight into multiple perspectives in a conflict, and an appreciation for how individuals can resolve problems themselves rather than asking a judge to decide for them.
+Instead of advocating, students listen and manage a process.
+Rather than deciding, students empower individuals to settle their disputes.

 Students mediate cases involving: